cybernetic-m/LIDARino_robot/README.md

  ```sh
  git clone "https://github.com/cybernetic-m/LIDARino_robot"
  ```
-2. Install rosserial on the arduino IDE and on on ROS
+2. Install rosserial on the Arduino IDE and on on ROS

-3. open the firmware folder with arduino IDE and upload it to your arduino
+3. open the firmware folder with Arduino IDE and upload it to your Arduino

 4. Install the lidar ros package from the repo and follow the instructions in the doc folder of the repo
  ```sh